A Travel Blog unlike any Other

 Before I was born

 In 1951, my mother set off for Tahiti.
-This was the family’s original journey.
+This was the original family trip that I recount here.
 The first to become part of our collective imagination!

 My father was also a parachutist!
 One evening, in the Toulouse airport parking lot, he asked my mother to marry him.